srijs/node-aff/docs/effects.md

-# About

-The `aff` effect system allows you to easily compose functions that have side-effects, while being completely in control over which effects those are and how they are executed.
-It mainly concerns itself with handling "native" effects, i.e. effects which are provided by the runtime system, and which cannot be emulated by pure functions.

-Some examples of native, asynchronous effects are:

-- Reading and writing files
-- Executing and handling network requests
-- Spawning and terminating processes
-- Performing expensive computations in the background

 # The `Eff` type

 The `aff` package defines a type called `Eff`, which describes an effectful computation.
 That computation can perform effects of some kind, and yields a result or an error.